 While working on this event, Laree learned how little money is given to Alzheimer’s research in comparison to other deadly diseases.
 Many of the top ten deadly diseases, like cancer and HIV, are on the decline, but the negative impact of Alzheimer’s is only growing.
 As an active philanthropist, Laree was motivated.
 She became extremely passionate about raising money to fund research that will ultimately lead to the cause and cure for the dementias and Alzheimer’s disease and so the Aging Mind Foundation was created.

-Since inception, the Aging Mind Foundation has raised over $1.2 million to fund high-quality brain research in the North Texas area.
+Since inception, the Aging Mind Foundation has raised over $4.8 million to fund high-quality, medical, scientific dementia and Alzheimer’s research.
 In 2014, the Dallas Foundation agreed to be the fiscal sponsor of the Aging Mind Foundation, a component fund of the Dallas Fund, 501(c) (3) publicly supported charity, Federal Tax ID 75-2890371.